Tuesday, December 16, 2008

 What I Say About What You Say, Poll 1

-So what good comes of any of the
+So what good comes of any of these events playing out?

 Winning a Mediocre Bowl Game (The Boston College Route): (92%)